jakuta-tech/forbidden/README.md

 **Remarks:**

-* some websites might require a valid/specific [user agent](https://github.com/danielmiessler/SecLists/blob/master/Fuzzing/User-Agents/UserAgents.fuzz.txt) HTTP request header,
+* some websites might require a valid or very specific 'User-Agent' HTTP request header,
+* beware of `rate limiting` and other similar protections, take some time before you run the script again on the same domain,
 * some web proxies might modify some HTTP requests (e.g. the ones in the `encoding` scope),
-* beware of `rate limiting` and other similar protections, take some time before you run the script again on the same domain,
 * connection timeout is set to `90` seconds, and response timeout is set to `180` seconds,
 * average runtime for all tests on a single thread is `12` minutes; optimal no. of threads is `5`,
 * `length` attribute in results includes only HTTP response body length,